New England Patriots come back from 25 points down to win Super Bowl over Atlanta Falcons

 Perhaps it’s best to leave the last word with a third party.
 As another sign of just how big this Super Bowl was, Pope Francis checked in before the game.
 It’s believed to be a first for a pontiff.

-“Great sporting events like today’s Super Bowl are highly symbolic showing that it is possible to build a culture of encounter and a world of peace,” Pope Francis said.
+“Great sporting events like today’s Super Bowl are highly symbolic, showing that it is possible to build a culture of encounter and a world of peace,” Pope Francis said.
 “By participating in sport, we are able to go beyond our own self-interest and in a healthy way, we learn to sacrifice, to grow in fidelity and respect the rules.

 “May this year’s Super Bowl be a sign of peace, friendship and solidarity to the world.”